Musa Dagh: History

 Starting in 1918, when the Sanjak of Alexandretta came under French control, the population of the six Armenian villages returned to their homes.
 In 1932, a monument was erected at the top of the mountain to commemorate the event.

 The mountain was in Aleppo Vilayet, Ottoman Empire, until after World War I, when the French took possession and put it in Sanjak of Alexandretta, Mandate of Syria.

 On 29 June 1939, following an agreement between France and Turkey, the province was given to Turkey.
-Afterwards Armenians from six of the villages emigrated from Hatay Province, while some of the residents of Vakıflı village chose to stay.
+Afterwards Armenians from six of the villages emigrated from Hatay Province, while some residents of Vakıflı village chose to stay.
 Vakıflı is the only remaining ethnic Armenian village in Turkey, with a population of 140 Turkish-Armenians.
 Most who left Hatay in 1939 emigrated to Lebanon where they resettled in the town of Anjar.
 Today, the town of Anjar is divided into six districts, each commemorating one of the villages of Musa Dagh.

 As the French squads came to the rescue of the survivors, the chief priest is quoted as having said, "The evil only happened... to enable God to show us His goodness."
 This event was depicted in The Promise, a 2016 American epic historical drama film directed by Terry George and starring Oscar Isaac, Charlotte Le Bon and Christian Bale, set in the final years of the Ottoman Empire.

 The Forty Days of Musa Dagh

 These historical events later inspired Franz Werfel to write his novel The Forty Days of Musa Dagh (1933), a fictionalized account based on his detailed research of historical sources.
 Werfel told reporters: "The struggle of 5,000 people on Musa Dagh had so fascinated me that I wished to aid the Armenian people by writing about it and bringing it to the world".

 A movie of the same name was released in 1982.
 Six years after the novel was published, when Nazi Germany started conquering Europe, the copies of “The Forty Days of Musa Dagh” spread widely among young adults, some of whom found themselves in circumstances similar to those faced by Armenians.
 The book was popular in Warsaw ghetto and Vilna ghetto and when the Jewish resisters decided to fight back in the Bialystok ghetto, they spoke of the ghetto’s “Musa Dagh” moment at the planning meeting.

-An eyewitness account from the Deir-az-Zur Region in Syria was provided by a Turkish officer, a Jewish Ashkenazy settler from the First Aliya, born in Rishon Letzion, Eitan Belkind.